Toyota Prius Insurance Rates

 Wyoming | $1,136 | -$138 | -10.8% |

-Using high physical damage deductibles could cut rates by as much as $540 every year, whereas increasing liability limits will increase rates.
-Going from a 50/100 limit to a 250/500 limit will cost as much as $304 extra every year.
+Choosing higher comprehensive and collision insurance deductibles could save up to $540 each year, while increasing your policy's liability limits will cost you more.
+Moving from a 50/100 bodily injury protection limit to a 250/500 limit will raise rates by up to $304 more each year.
 View Rates by Deductible or Liability Limit

 Model Year | Comprehensive | Collision | Liability | Total Premium |